Effects of Ocean Pollution

 Toxic chemicals are another common form of water pollution.
-These are unwanted chemicals that have been added to the water through accidental substance spillage from waste from industries or factories.
+These are unwanted chemicals that have been added to the water through accidental substance spillage from poor waste management from industries or factories.
 Other toxic chemical pollutants include:

 - Sewage and industrial waste discharge